 We pride ourselves on being dedicated, engaged teachers and mentors.
 Our primarily seminar-style courses allow us to work closely with you, and our faculty members' reputations as distinguished scholars in their respective fields assure you of excellent opportunities for professional development, networking, and placement.
-Our students also benefit from distinctive clusters of faculty expertise in the arts (film, music, theater, visual arts), gender studies (language, literature, history), linguistics, and translation.
+Our students also benefit from distinctive clusters of faculty expertise in the arts (theater, music, film), gender studies (language, literature, history), linguistics, and translation.
 Whether or not you elect to major or minor in Russian language and culture or Slavic and Eurasian studies, our department provides you with a supportive, intellectually stimulating academic home.

 There is close collaboration in courses and activities with the Duke Theater Studies Department, the Program in Literature, the Film/Video/Digital Program, the English Department, the History Department, the Program in Linguistics, the Center for Jewish Studies, the Department of Cultural Anthropology, and Women's Studies.